bryanluza/python_project_template/README.md

 # Cookiecutter Python

-## Description (# TODO: Merge whatever is relevant from purpose and context into a project description, don't want to include personal stuff.)
+TODO: Merge whatever is relevant from purpose and context into a project description, ommit personal stuff.

+## Description
 A new Python project template for quick starts.

 ### Context